zilbers/dark-web-scraper/README.md

   docker-compose up
 ```

-- THe app has Elasticsearch service, Server service - Node.JS, Scraper - Python service and a Proxy service.
+- The app has Elasticsearch service, Server service - Node.JS, Scraper - Python service and a Proxy service.
 - Docker will build a network and connect all the services, it offers hot-reload so the code can be edited live.